Thursday, May 15, 2008 Australia , Innovation , Interview , Journalist , Startup

 Which is a bit like asking, “Can you father a new Donald Bradman”?
 Google is something of a freak.
 That is not to say that we cannot develop large, global market leaders here.
 There is no reason that a company like Salesforce.com could not have been born here and retained its R&D here.

-• Which city in Australia is more vibrant and can be regarded as Silicon Valley of Australia?
+• Which city in Australia is more vibrant and can be regarded as the Silicon Valley of Australia?

 None of them deserve that title.
 No city in the world comes close.